East of England Showground: Speedway stadium (East of England Arena)

-The Showground is also the home of the Peterborough Panthers speedway team who race in the SGB Premiership, the highest level of Speedway in the United Kingdom.
-The track is 336 m long and the stadium has a 2,200 capacity grandstand along with grass banking on the back straight.
+The Showground was the home of the Peterborough Panthers speedway team who raced in the SGB Premiership, the highest level of Speedway in the United Kingdom.
+The track was 336 m long and the stadium had a 2,200 capacity grandstand along with grass banking on the back straight.
 The track record of 57.4 seconds was set on 13 May 2019 by Danny King.

 History

 The venue first hosted speedway on 12 June 1970, when Peterborough competed in their inaugural season 1970 British League Division Two season.

 The Peterborough track was also the host of the 2002 Speedway World Cup Final which took place on 10 August.
 Australia, with Jason Crump, Leigh Adams, Todd Wiltshire, and Peterborough Panthers riders Ryan Sullivan and Jason Lyons, won their second consecutive Speedway World Cup defeating Denmark, Sweden, Poland and the Czech Republic.
 The Showground also hosted the 2001 Under-21 World Championship final won by Poland's Dawid Kujawa.

 In 2022, by the owners Asset Earning Power Group (AEPG) that Arena would undergo redevelopment, which would include demolition of the grandstand and speedway track.
-Peterborough Panthers came to a short-term agreement with AEPG that it could be used until the end of the 2023 season.
+The 2023 season was the last season for Peterborough Panthers at the showground, and the club disbanded.